pawangeek/Deep-NLP-Resources/README.md

   - [Sequence to Sequence Learning with Neural Networks](http://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf).
 It uses a multilayered LSTM to map the input sequence to a vector of a fixed dimensionality, and then another deep LSTM to decode the target sequence from the vector
   - [The Amazing Power of Word Vectors](https://blog.acolyer.org/2016/04/21/the-amazing-power-of-word-vectors/).
 Material related to word2vec from different five research papers
   - [Contextual String Embeddings for Sequence Labeling](http://alanakbik.github.io/papers/coling2018.pdf).
 Properties include that they (a) are trained without any explicit notion of words, and (b) are contextualized by their surrounding text
-  - [ELMo Word embeddings](allennlp.org/elmo) ELMo is a deep contextualized word representation that models both complex characteristics of word use and how these uses vary across linguistic contexts.
   - [BERT Explained - State of the art language model for NLP](https://towardsdatascience.com/bert-explained-state-of-the-art-language-model-for-nlp-f8b21a9b6270).
 A great explaination of the fundamentals of how BERT works.
   - [Review of BERT based models](https://towardsdatascience.com/a-review-of-bert-based-models-4ffdc0f15d58).
 And some recent clues/insights into what makes BERT so effective